 Creator of Original, Innovative, Contemporary Art

 Bali Love-Jenkins (previously known as Sangha-Jenkins).
 Born and grew up in Leicester.
 Spending the majority of her time in London.
 In 2001 she worked as a Combat Medical Soldier for the British army.
 With a Masters in Contemporary Art.
-An Award-winning, contemporary artist and author.
+An Award-winning, contemporary artist, poet, author and designer.
 Known for creating innovative collections of original artwork, that break boundaries and expressing her journey through art.
 Bali won the Crystal Awards in 2016 for being the most inspirational artist of the year, Top selling artist and known for fearlessly for winning art contracts directly herself.
 Interviewed by the BBC on her Life and work as an artist.
 In 2013, she was invited by the National portrait gallery to give an insight on the traditional paintings.
 In 2017, she did research for the Derby museum in World Cultures.
 Alongside studying, Art trafficking, Art crime and Museum Studies.

 Since 1998 with over two decades of art, Love-Jenkins has used a multiplicity of practises.
 Extending from painting, installation, sculpture, and line drawing to explore what art really is.
 In 2017, she decided to explore Printmaking, at the Leicester Print workshop where her love for creating original mono prints allowed her to become more playful in her work and escape the use of traditional art methods.
 Bali has found printmaking at LPW to be an exciting way for her to escape and experiment with different ways of stencilling to create collections of mono-prints based on abstract objects & shapes.
 Bali prefers a method that is simple and uncomplicated without overthinking the result, allowing her to have the freedom to be spontaneous.
 Her first Mono-print series in 2017 titled: “Living Things” based on her research on science was revealed later in 2018.